mgiang/mihini-markdown-doc/README.md

     $ telnet localhost

-Once connected to the shell you can send commands.
+Once connected to the shell, you can execute Lua instructions.
-Example, you can change a Mihini Agent config parameter:
+For instance, you can change a Mihini Agent config parameter:

     $ telnet localhost
     Trying 127.0.0.1...